cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    or when explicitly requested in the implementing class's Javadoc comment using the `{@inheritDoc}` tag.
    Pay close attention to the difference between these two scenarios, both in the source code and in the generated API documentation website.

+   **Note:** The `Fancy` class will not pass `checkstyle` unless you add a Javadoc comment to the method containing `{@inheritDoc}`.
+You may need to do this if you need a method to pass `checkstyle` when it inherits its comments from an interface or parent class (covered later in the course).

 ### Using an Interface